 define( 'WPE_GOVERNOR', false );

 WP Engine limits long queries (longer than 1024 characters) for performance reasons.
-The above line in wp-config.php prevents that.
+The above line in wp-config.php prevents this.
+At the time of writing this feature is undocumented in their support site.

 Add FacetWP’s API URL to WP Engine’s cache exclusions